ctrlo/GADS/README.md

 ## Contributing

-Contributing to this project can be achieved through opening pull requests to the UIUX branch.
+Contributing to this project can be achieved through opening pull requests to the dev branch.
 The following requirements are to be met before a pull request is even considered:

 - All code and exernal libraries are to be fully [ISO:27001](https://www.iso.org/standard/27001) compliant
 - All pull requests and commit messages are to have explicit titles, as well as comprehensive descriptions as far as is possible